japila-books/spark-sql-internals/docs/DataFrameReader.md

 NOTE: Some formats can infer schema from datasets (e.g. <<csv, csv>> or <<json, json>>) using <<option, inferSchema>> option.

-TIP: Read up on link:spark-sql-schema.adoc[Schema].
+TIP: Read up on spark-sql-schema.md[Schema].

 === [[option]][[options]] Specifying Load Options -- `option` and `options` Methods